dekitsuneco/react-product-table/README.md

 # Product Table React

-Simple app that displays the data from JSON using React.
+A simple app that takes in JSON data and displays it in a good-looking table with searching through said table system.

 ### Tech stack:
 * React.js